OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 # RFW00: [Title of the Work]

 ## Summary
 Briefly describe the work in a couple of sentences.

 ## Key Concepts
 List and define any specific terms or concepts related to this RFW.

 ## Context
-Provide a clear, brief description of the work, its importance, and any background information necessary for someone new to understand and start the project.
+Provide a clear description of the work, its importance, and any background information necessary for someone new to understand and complete the work.

 ## Outputs
 Outline what the completed work should look like with screenshots or concept illustrations.
+Provide examples.

 ## Inputs
 Describe the required data or resources.
+Provide examples.

 ## Timeline
-Indicate the expected deadline or time frame for the project.
+Specify the expected delivery date for the project.

 ## References
 Include any relevant links or resources for additional context or information.

----

-**Note:** Please ensure the information is clear and complete for effective work execution.